 America’s largest producers-only farmer’s market is located right here in the heart of Madison.
 This year-round market is held two days a week in the summer at Capitol Square, next to the Madison Municipal Building and the City County Building, and at the Monona Terrace in the winter.

 You’ll find over 275 vendors selling everything from fresh produce and gourmet cheese to handicrafts and indoor plants.
-Be sure to come hungry because there’s even a food truck area where you can indulge in locally-sourced dishes.
-Whether you come for lunch or come to window shop, there’s always something interesting to buy at the Dane County Farmers Market!
+Be sure to come hungry because there’s even a food truck area where you can indulge in locally sourced dishes.
+Whether you come for lunch or go to window shop, there’s always something interesting to buy at the Dane County Farmers Market!

 - Hours: Saturday and Wednesday 6:15am – 1:45pm